 Carotid stenting in acute ischemic stroke patients with intraluminal thrombus

 Patients with acute stroke with large vessel occlusion and carotid stenosis have been stented and then thrombolysed, or the stenosis simply left as it is, in the past.
 However, a problem arises if a visible clot sticks in the lumen at the stenotic site.
-No need to worrySmile.
+No need to worry.
 You can stent this as well and then perform thrombolysis, as done by the authors of this paper.
 Of course one needs to use a distal filter device!

 Abstract